Safety rules on tattooing, permanent make-up and piercing activity techniques

 Health and hygiene rules

-The general health and hygiene rules are set out in the appendix to
+The general health and hygiene rules are set out in the appendix to the Ministerial Decree No. 2012-197:

 • Tattooing using skin puncture techniques, including the application of permanent make-up (Annexe 3, I)